1953 London to Christchurch air race: Race description

-The Speed Section was won by a Royal Air Force English Electric Canberra PR.3 flown by Flight Lieutenant Roland (Monty) Burton and navigated by Flight Lieutenant Don Gannon.
-The plane touched down at Christchurch (Harewood) Airport at 05:36 local time during a heavy storm, 41 minutes ahead of its closest rival, after 23 h 52 min, including 83 minutes on the ground; to this day, the record has not been broken.
+The Speed Section was won by a Royal Air Force English Electric Canberra PR3 flown by Flight Lieutenant Roland (Monty) Burton and navigated by Flight Lieutenant Don Gannon.
+The plane touched down at Christchurch (Harewood) Airport at 05:37 local time during a heavy storm, 40 minutes quicker than its closest rival, after 23 h 52 min, including 83 minutes on the ground.
+This record still held in 2025, and is equivalent to 494 mph around a great circle separation of 11791 mi.
 The Harewood Gold Cup was awarded to the winners, and the prize of £10,000 was paid to the RAF Benevolent Fund.
 Second in the Speed Section was Squadron Leader Peter Raw of No. 1 Long Range Flight RAAF in an Australian-built Canberra.
-The distance, by the route followed, was quoted as 12270 mi, so that the speed in the air for all 5 jets was 544–548 mph, with an average elapsed time (including intermediate stops) of 402 mph.
+The distance, by the route followed, was quoted as 12270 mi, so that the speed in the air for all five jets was 544–548 mph, with an average overall speed (including intermediate stops) of 402 mph.

 The Canberras were all fitted with extra fuel tanks in the bomb bays.
 To deal with the extra weight, the two PR3 planes' engines were tweaked to give more thrust, and larger main-wheel hubs and brakes fitted.

-The wingtip fuel tanks now seen on the displayed WE139 were added later.
+Any wingtip fuel tanks or pods seen on the Canberras were absent during the race.
+The three RAF Canberras were built as photo-reconnaissance planes.
+The Canberras flew with a pilot and navigator; the RAAF planes also included a co-pilot.

 In the transport Handicap Section, a BEA Vickers Viscount finished first, followed by a Douglas DC-6A of KLM Royal Dutch Airlines which was declared the winner on handicap.
 A Royal New Zealand Air Force Handley Page Hastings also took part.
-The Viscount was fitted with extra fuel tanks in place of seats, enabling it to fly in 5 stages, as opposed to 8 for the DC-6; the Hastings had also expected to fly in 8 stages.
+The Viscount was fitted with extra fuel tanks in place of seats, enabling it to fly in five stages, as opposed to eight for the DC-6A; the Hastings had also expected to fly in eight stages.
+The handicap deductions were well-known before leaving London, meaning the Viscount was almost bound to lose, but BEA and Vickers welcomed the publicity from the race.
+The DC-6A's adjusted time was 49:57 − 44:30 = 5:27 (this is often misquoted as 37:30, but that was the elapsed time to Darwin).